You may find your tortoise moving back and forth in its tank.

 Stress and the lead-up to brumation can cause your tortoise to pace around.
 These factors can be caused by accidentally setting the temperatures too low.

-Check the requirements for your tortoise species, and ensure that it’s getting enough UV light.
+Check your tortoise species’ requirements and ensure it’s getting enough UV light.
 Most tortoises thrive at 85-95 degrees Fahrenheit, so adjust the heat lamp or ceramic heater accordingly.

 Visual Barriers

-If your tortoise can see beyond its enclosure but can’t reach this new space, it may pace to find a means of escape.
+If your tortoise can see beyond its enclosure but can’t reach this new space, it may be pacing to find a means of escape.

 Use a material other than glass or set up barriers that limit a tortoise’s line of sight to keep it focused on its tank, not the outside world.
 Wood, plants, cardboard boxes, and drawings are good options.